 Issues with the valves, such as incorrect clearance or seating, can affect combustion and cause backfires

-The valves on your ATV control the in-flow and out-flow from the cylinders and need to be open and closed at the right time.
+The valves control the in-flow and out-flow from the cylinders and need to be open and closed at the right time.
 If they’re open at the wrong time, fuel may leak out and into the exhaust system, where it will backfire.

 8. Aftermarket Modifications

-A lot of the backfiring I see today often comes from guys who make a lot of modifications to their ATVs.
+A lot of the backfiring I see today often comes from guys who make a lot of modifications.

 They either put the wrong pipe or snorkel on, or add a turner that messes everything up.

-The ATVs today are a lot more complex and need correct remapping when certain accessories are added, and not doing it correct can cause an ATV to backfire.
+The 4-wheelers today are a lot more complex and need correct remapping when certain accessories are added, and not doing it correct can cause backfire issues.